chaoxu/blog/posts/2011-07-05-garside-normal-form-and-summit-sets.md

 Factoring out the divisors can be done in quadratic time with respect to the word length by using a refined version of the Garside normal form, Thurston's left greedy normal form.

 ## Complexity of the conjugacy problem
-Given the theorems, one can divise the following algorithm to solve the conjugacy problem:
+Given the theorems, one can devise the following algorithm to solve the conjugacy problem:

 1. Input $w$ and $w'$, present them in Garside normal form.
 2. Find $SS(w)$ and $SS(w')$.